Enagan/HeatmapLibrary/README.md

 This structure isn't the most speedy to access (O(n)), but it's simple, memory efficient and pretty explicit.
 I decided to implement it as such since I felt I didn't need the most well performing structure to index keys.
 Following the same assumption I described above, in a regular use of the lib no more than 20 or 30 different counters are likely to be used, so the performance hits won't be too significant.

 - Use of Raw Pointers VS smart pointers
 In modern C++, using smart pointers is very strongly encouraged, and in regular situations, if the performance hit wasn't significant, I would definitely use them.
 They are excellent at preventing mistakes.
 Here however, I decided to go with raw pointers.
 The reasoning for it is simple.
-The requirement that I don't use STL gives me hints that this exercise was to also to evaluate my skills with memory, so this is a way for me to "show off" that I can manually deal with memory if necessary.
+With this exercise I hope to show off some of my skills with manual memory allocation.

 - Boost Serialization
 Serialization can be quite tricky, and there's already a bunch of very good libraries that implement efficient and error-free serialization functionalities.
 Boost is the obvious choice for this, as it's libraries are widely used and are even in the process of being introduced into the c++ standard.
 No need to re-invent wheels, when there's a perfectly good one ready for use.
-I did however, still ask Thomas Abrams from HR If I could in fact use it, and the response was positive.

 - Thread Safety
 I pondered for a while If I should make the Heatmap thread safe or not.
 In the end, I decided against it.
 Even though it would be a nice to have feature, it shouldn't be it's default responsibility to make itself thread safe, instead, the software that uses the lib should take care not to do parallel calls.
 A thread safe extension to the heatmap could perhaps make sense.